Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Owryth almost whooped with delight, but grit her teeth and restrained herself.
 Now, of all times, was a moment for paranoia.
 “Verify.”

 If the waiting had been tense before, now it was *torture.* Owryth paced the bridge, unable to restrain her fidgeting.
-Verifying the kill demanded the escorts brave the ice field---so much denser and more hazardous than any other kind of asteroid belt---and inspect the fragments of destroyed ship up close.
+Verifying the kill demanded the escorts brave the ice field - so much denser and more hazardous than any other kind of asteroid belt - and inspect the fragments of destroyed ship up close.

 They didn’t get the chance.